florez-carlos/dotfiles-ubuntu-base/README.md

 make install
 ```

-Before proceeding, log out and log back in for the group change to take effect.
+IMPORTANT: Before proceeding, log out and log back in for the group change to take effect.

----

 ### WSL2 - ubuntu distro